 Most commonly, we think of sawlogs being sawn into lumber or peeled into veneer, and pulpwood being made into paper pulp.
 These are primary wood-using mills, and there are about 367 of them in Michigan.
 Secondary manufacturers will take the lumber, veneer, and pulp, and make them into the nearly 900 different products made in Michigan.
 We have 1300 of these secondary manufacturers.

 Wood-using mills are a valuable part of Michigan's forest industry and come in a wide variety of types.
 They occur in each of Michigan's 83 counties.
 A "primary" wood-using mill utilizes raw products from the forest (logs, chips, pulpsticks, etc.).
 Examples would be a sawmill or pulp mill.
 A "secondary" wood-using mill uses value-added products from primary wood-using mill.
 Examples would be paper mills or furniture plants.
 There can be several secondary mill links in a wood product "food chain".
 Michigan has about 345 primary and over 1,300 secondary wood-using mills.
 Additionally, there are over 850 producers that manufacture logs, pulpwood, and other raw wood products.

-Some mills are very large, such as the pulp and paper mills owned by the Mead Corporation or International Paper.
+Some mills are very large, such as the pulp and paper mills owned by NewPage (formerly Mead-Westvaco and Mead Corporation) or Verso Papers (formerly International Paper and Champion International).
 They employ thousands of workers and consume large volumes of wood each year.
 However, most mills are small, employing only a few workers.

 Most mills are located in southern Michigan.
 Most of the state wood producers (loggers, truckers, wood brokers, etc.) are located in the north close to where most of the forest resource grows.
 Wood materials must be transported to these mills.
 Over half of Michigan's forest industry is involved with producing the raw wood products.
 The furniture industry is a large part of the picture.